 - 1. Ask participants to take two minutes to write down one-sentence answers to the following questions and have them share their answers with a partner.
 This will be repeated three times for these three questions: - a.
 Why are school-based health centers important? - b.
 Why are school-based health centers or your program/activity/project important to you? - c.
 Why should others care about school-based health centers or youth program/activity/project? - 2.
 Ask participants to consolidate their three sentences and read their messages to the whole group. - 3.
 Practice delivery and provide input on the strengths of the message. - 4.
 As a group, identify where there are similarities in the messages and how they can combine the messages. - 5.
-Ask participants to fill out Handout 2. - 6.
+Ask participants to fill out the handout Influencing Public Policy. - 6.
 Have participants read what they came up with aloud. - 7.
 Close-out Discussion: - a.
 What issue would you focus on if you had an opportunity to speak with someone at your school, in your city, or statewide who influenced policy?
 Why? - b.
 What level of policy advocacy most appeals to you?
-Why?
+Why?:

-Handout 2: An Issue I Care About Part 2
+HANDOUT: An Issue I Care About Part 22

-annel our passion for systemic change by communicating and most genuine way.
-Take a moment and fill in the out your answers.
+YOUR TURN : In policy advocacy, we must channel our passion for systemic change by communicating that which is important to us in the clearest and most genuine way.
+Take a moment and fill in the spaces below.
+Remember to think deeply about your answers.

-My name is •
+My name is

 I'm from (neighborhood/town), and I go to

 (school).

 When I see/hear in my community,

 I feel because

-In my community, we have/need

 Will you ?

-Example: My name is Daniel Yim .
-I'm from San Francisco , and I went to Balboa High School .
-When I see Students who lack health services in my community, I feel Concerned because they deserve access to health resources .
-In my community, we need mOre health services .
-Will you help make this possible ?
+My name is Daniel Yim

+Francisco (neighborhood/town), and I go to

+Balboa High Sc hool (school).

+When I see/hear students who lack health services in my community,

+I feel concerned because they deserve access to health resources.

+In my community, we h mave/need more health services

+Will you help make e this possible ?